oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Let's also check you can access the grafana dashboard that's been installed by linkerd

-  5. In your web browser go to `https://linkerd.<externalIP>.nip.io/grafana` Note if you did not save the username / password details you may be prompted to re-enter them
+  5. In your web browser go to `https://linkerd.<externalIP>.nip.io/grafana`(replace `<External IP>` as usual) Note if you did not save the username / password details you may be prompted to re-enter them

 I have found that for some versions of Firefox that grafana complains about reverse-proxy settings.
 You may find that you need to use chrome or safari to access the grafana page.